-The Silvan area of the Dandenongs is quite simply a magnificent part of the world – and Race 3 is often the highlight of the series for many runners (despite being the hardest!).
-So it’s back again for 2019!
+The Silvan area of the Dandenongs is quite simply a magnificent part of the world – and this race is often the highlight of the series for many runners (despite being the hardest!).

 The 2.2km Kids Run at Silvan is also a highlight as we see our little champions experience the fun of trail running in a beautiful location.